DATA PROCESSING ADDENDUM - SUBSCRIPTION

 “Processor Security Standards” means the security standards attached to the Agreement, or if none are attached to the Agreement, attached to this DPA as Annex 1.

-“Controller Data” means the “personal data” (as defined in the GDPR) that is uploaded to the Services under Controller’s Processor accounts.
+“Controller Data” means datathe “personal data” (as defined in the GDPR) that is uploaded to the Services under Controller’s Processor accounts.
+The term “Controller Data” does not include any aggregated or anonymized data derived from data uploaded by Controller, which aggregated or anonymized data shall be owned by Processor.

 “EEA” means the European Economic Area.